Vivendi 'will examine Bouygues offer': report

-PARIS (Reuters) - Vivendi (VIV.PA) will examine the latest Bouygues (BOUY.PA) offer for its SFR telecoms subsidiary “with all the necessary rigour” while respecting a three-week exclusivity period for negotiations with a rival bidder, newspaper le Figaro said on Thursday.
+PARIS (Reuters) - Vivendi (VIV.PA) will examine the latest Bouygues (BOUY.PA) offer for its SFR telecoms subsidiary “with all the necessary rigor” while respecting a three-week exclusivity period granted to negotiations with a rival bidder, newspaper le Figaro said on Thursday.

 Vivendi’s chairman, Jean-Rene Fourtou, sent a letter dated March 24 to Martin Bouygues, chief executive of the construction to telecoms conglomerate, laying out this position, the newspaper said, citing a copy of the letter.